 Additional artistic work of the applicant (e.g. competition projects) may be presented in the portfolio with a written description of the content and the year of completion.
 Team projects, in which the applicant is one of the actual authors, may also be included.
 Any material that is not entirely the applicant’s own work must be clearly identified and the applicant’s own particular contribution to the project has to be described.

-Cover page is required and must include the applicant’s name and the UAF application number.
+Cover page is required and must include the applicant’s name.
 Mark your name on each page of your portfolio.

 Form of the portfolio: